 Realtek Gigabit PCI Express Ethernet Network Interface Card

-Best For: Users looking to upgrade older computers or replace malfunctioning onboard Ethernet ports for reliable internet connectivity.
+Who Is It Best For: Users who want to upgrade an older computer or need an alternative to a malfunctioning onboard Ethernet port for reliable internet connectivity.

 Pros:

-• Significant improvement in download speeds for cable internet users.
+• Download speeds for cable internet users have improved significantly

 Cons: